 Sample Research Projects in Progress

-Building inclusive workplaces (Dr. Angela Workman-Stark): The complexity and fluidity of organizational environments brought about by economic swings, rapidly changing technology, increased global migration, demographic shifts, the changing nature of work, and other factors, challenge conventional notions of organizing and engaging people.
-To effectively leverage the potential of all people and to respond to these diverse challenges, organizational leaders have increasingly turned their attentions to creating more inclusive workplaces - environments in which all individuals are valued and treated fairly, feel safe to be their authentic selves, and have a voice.
-Dr. Workman-Stark's current research is focused on developing a scale that will assist in assessing inclusiveness within the workplace.
-The project is also exploring various interventions to overcome exclusionary practices and behaviours, such as an inclusive leadership development model.
-The ultimate aim of the research is to help organizations to build more inclusive workplaces.
+Building inclusive workplaces (Dr. Angela Workman-Stark): The complexity and fluidity of organizational environments brought about by economic swings, advances in technology, increased global migration, the changing nature and location of work, and other factors, challenge traditional ideas of engaging and motivating people.
+Added to this complexity, is a renewed focus on issues of fairness and equality brought about by the #BlackLivesMatter and the #MeToo movements.
+The collective impact of these various themes has caused organizational leaders to increasingly turn their attention to creating more inclusive workplaces - environments in which all individuals are treated respectfully and fairly, feel safe to be their authentic selves, and are able to contribute fully.
+Dr. Workman-Stark's research is focused on diagnosing the root causes of exclusion and marginalization, and exploring various interventions to overcome these harmful behaviours.

 Recent Publications and Conference Activities

 - House, A. (2020) Business-as-usual: The disenfranchised grief of organization-induced loss.
 Presentation at Administrative Sciences Association of Canada Annual Meeting, virtual, June 12-15.
 Winner best student paper award.

 - McQuarrie, A. E., Kondra, A. Z. & Lamertz, K. (2020).
 Do Tenure and Promotion Policies Discourage Publications in Predatory Journals.
 Journal of Scholarly Publishing, 51(3), 165-181.

 - McQuarrie, F. A. E., Kondra, A. Z. & K. (2019).
 Do tenure and promotion policies discourage publications in predatory journals?
 Paper presented at the 2019 Society for Research in Higher Education International Conference, Newport, Wales.